Treehouse (company): Controversy

 Carson has faced criticism in the past from employees and community members accusing him, a white man, of profiting off DEI efforts and of blocking individuals on social media who have questioned his motives, including prominent diversity advocate Stephen Green.

 In September 2021, Carson drew the ire of Treehouse students and community partners by laying off 90% of Treehouse's staff without severance pay via a five-sentence message to Slack, despite expanding the company over the first half of 2021 and launching new initiatives such as the Ubora scholarship program.
 Employees who remained were told Treehouse would no longer cover their health insurance.

 Acquisition

 In December, 2021 Treehouse was acquired by Xenon Partners, an owner/operator of enterprise SaaS businesses.
 Founder Ryan Carson departed the company in conjunction with the acquisition, with Jason Gilmore assuming the role of CEO.
-In the months following acquisition, Treehouse has significantly boosted the staff size and resumed work on several educational and student job placement initiatives.
+In the months following the acquisition, Treehouse significantly boosted the staff size and resumed work on several educational and student job placement initiatives.
+In January 2024, Kari Brooks assumed the role of Treehouse CEO, succeeding Jason Gilmore, who transitioned to the role of Xenon Partner.
+Under the new leadership, Treehouse continues to expand its educational offerings and partnerships, and enhance its career-related programs.